CACFP Administrative Manual Section 13.1

 Section 13.1 Monitoring, Preapproval Visits, and Edit Checks

-Sponsors must document monitoring visits to centers and DCHs, noting compliance areas reviewed, compliance issues found, and corrective actions required.
+Sponsors must document monitoring visits to centers and Day Care Homes (DCH), noting compliance areas reviewed, compliance issues found, and corrective actions required.

-During the monitoring visit, a center sponsor will complete Form ID CACFP 16: Center Monitoring Review Report, and a DCH sponsor will complete Form ID DCH 13: Provider Monitoring Review Report.
+During the monitoring visit, a center sponsor will complete Form ID DCH 13: Provider Monitoring Review Report.
 Both forms are located in the Download Forms section of the Child Nutrition Information and Payment System (CNIPS).

-All sponsors that do not use review averaging (see the Monitoring—Review Averaging Schedule section below for more information) must conduct on-site monitoring visits to each sponsored center or DCH provider at least three times per year.
-A year is defined as a consecutive 12 month period that may coincide with the program year of October 1 through September 30.
+All sponsors that do not use review averaging (see the Monitoring—Review Averaging Schedule section below for more information) must conduct on-site monitoring visits to each sponsored center and/or DCH provider at least three times per year.
+A year is defined as a consecutive 12 month period that may or may not coincide with the program year of October 1 through September 30.